WHAT WE DO

 Confluence is a concentration of interconnected organizations that work together to promote economic growth and technological innovation in the water space.
 To harness the wealth of water technology innovation found in Southern Ohio, Northern Kentucky and Southeast Indiana, our leadership comes from organizations across our geographic Region.

-Joe Sciabica, President, Universal Technologies Corp - Board President
+Joe Sciabica, President, Universal Technology Company - Board President

 William L. Scheyer, Chairman of the Board, Green Umbrella - Board Vice President